cpnota/autonomous-learning-library/docs/source/guide/basic_concepts.rst

 .. code-block:: python

-    from all.environments import AtariEnvironment, GymEnvironment
+    from all.environments import AtariEnvironment, GymEnvironment, PybulletEnvironment

     # create an Atari environment on the gpu
     env = AtariEnvironment('Breakout', device='cuda')